hpusset/-elrc-share-client/README.md

 Overview
 --------

-**elrc-share-client** is an interactive command-line tool for retrieving and updating ELRC-SHARE resources.
+**elrc-share-client** is an interactive command-line tool for retrieving, creating and updating ELRC-SHARE resources.

 ## Installation
 1. Install Python 3.6